 Explore untouched wilderness, discover hidden landscapes, and experience nature at its most serene

-TREE - Tropical Rainforest Education & Exploration - provides sustainable ecotourism trips for those that wish to experience the natural beauty and cultures of Belize, Guyana, and Jamaica - all while participating in rainforest conservation.
+TREE - Tropical Rainforest Education & Exploration - creates sustainable ecotourism trips for those that wish to experience the natural beauty and cultures of Belize, Guyana, and Jamaica - all while participating in rainforest conservation!

 At the heart of every TREE trip lies the heart of the jungle.
 From the depths of the Amazon in Guyana, to the Pine Ridge and Maya Mountain forests of Belize, to the hidden Blue Mountain forests of Jamaica, we go places where flora and fauna reign supreme.
 Although we love and appreciate the importance of trees, we do not limit our exposure to solely forests.
 We explore all of what these landscapes have to offer, including massive waterfalls, lively rivers, shrouded lagoons, ancient caves, secluded beaches, limestone cayes, and the largest living coral reef in the world.

 Visiting any country, no matter how beautiful the landscapes may be, is incomplete without experiencing the local culture.
 Everyone at TREE is either from one of the destination countries, or has lived in one (or more) of these countries for several years, ensuring a family-style experience for all visitors.
 In addition, all vendors, lodging, food, and excursions are locally owned and operated.
 You will be invited to barbecues, parties, rum shops, HHH runs, sporting events, and even people's homes - it will be up to you how many events you would like to attend.